-2. When a student is alleged to have committed an act of academic misconduct that is not related to a course in which the student is enrolled, the chair of the student's department has the authority to initiate a review of the allegation.
+- 2. When a student is alleged to have committed an act of academic misconduct that is not related to a course in which the student is enrolled, the chair of the student's department has the authority to initiate a review of the allegation. - a.
+After discovering the alleged academic misconduct, the Chair must notify the Dean of Students and the student in writing within 10 business days if action is contemplated at the department level: provide the student an opportunity to heard, pursuant to Part III Section AThe chair must notify the student in writing within seven calendar 10 business days of discovering the alleged misconduct if, in consultation with the dean of students, disciplinary action is contemplated at the department level.
+If disciplinary action is contemplated the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A.

-a.
-The chair must notify the student in writing within seven calendar days of discovering the alleged misconduct if, in consultation with the dean of students, disciplinary action is contemplated at the department level.
-If disciplinary action is contemplated the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A. The chair must report the decision, including any sanctions imposed, in writing to the student, the student's college/school/division dean/director, and the dean of students within 10 calendar days of the student's opportunity to be heard.
+The chair must report the decision, including any sanctions imposed, in writing to the student, the student's college/school/division dean/director, and the dean of students within $10 \frac{\text{calendar}}{\text{calendar}}$ business days of the student's opportunity to be heard.

 Sanctions imposed at the department level may include, and are limited to, one or more of the following: academic probation, denial of future admission, or dismissal from the department.
 The student may appeal the chair's decision (including sanctions) through the procedures specified in Part IV of this Code.

 b.
-The dean/director of the student's college/school/division has the authority to initiate additional academic sanctions against the student if the dean/director concludes that additional sanctions may be warranted by the nature of the act or because the student has committed previous acts of academic misconduct.
-The dean/director must notify the student in writing within seven calendar days of the date of the chair's report if, in consultation with the dean of students, additional sanctions are contemplated at the college/school/division level.
-If additional sanctions are contemplated, the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A. The dean/director must report the decision, including any sanctions imposed, in writing to the student, the chair, and the dean of students within 10 calendar days of the student's opportunity to be heard.
+Similarly, The dean/director of the student's college/school/division has the authority to initiate additional academic sanctions against the student if the dean/director concludes that additional sanctions may be warranted by the nature of the act or because the student has committed previous acts of academic misconduct in accordance with the procedures above.
+The dean/director must notify the student in writing within seven calendar 10 business days of the date of the chair's report if, in consultation with the dean of students, additional sanctions are contemplated at the college/school/division level.
+If additional sanctions are contemplated, the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A.

+The dean/director must report the decision, including any sanctions imposed, in writing to the student, the chair, and the dean of students within 10 calendar business days of the student's opportunity to be heard.

 Sanctions imposed at the college/school/division level may include, and are limited to, one or more of the following: academic probation, denial of future admission, or dismissal from the college/school/division.
 The student may appeal the dean's/director's decision (including sanctions) through the procedures specified in Part IV of this Code.

-3. A student may not be placed on disciplinary probation or suspended or expelled from IPFW or a school or division within IPFW because of an act of academic misconduct unless the dean of students concludes that such a sanction is justified by the nature of the act or because the student has committed previous acts of misconduct.
+3. A student may not be placed on disciplinary probation or suspended or expelled from IPFW because of an act of academic misconduct unless the dean of students concludes that such a sanction is justified by the nature of the act or because the student has committed previous acts of misconduct.
 If the dean of students concludes that additional disciplinary sanctions are warranted, the proceedings will be governed by the same procedures that apply to acts of personal misconduct (Part III-B).